iezer/ember-engines-demo/README.md

 * ember-chat-engine - an example of a route-less engine that is an in-repo addon.

+## /etc/hosts

+You need to add the following line to your `/etc/hosts` file:

+`127.0.0.1 myengines.com`

 ## Prerequisites

 You will need the following things properly installed on your computer.